-City by the Sea Veterinary provides your pet with treatments and products for flea and tick prevention in Asbury Park, NJ.
+City By The Sea Veterinary Hospital provides your pet with treatments and products for flea and tick prevention in Asbury Park, NJ.
 We provide safe and effective flea and tick prevention for cats and dogs.
 If your pet is constantly scratching or biting at themselves or feeling general discomfort due to fleas and ticks, we can help.
 We offer our furry patients products and services to alleviate their pain and rid them of fleas and ticks.
 Our services will make you and your pet comfortable and happy again.
 Feel free to contact us and schedule an appointment.

 Luckily, there are ways to check your pet if you suspect they are suffering from a flea infestation.
 Some common signs that fleas are present include: